 - On June 17, 2005, Mulla Saqi of Bahawalpur went all the way to Chak 192 for Ahmadi-hunting through the mischief of PPC 295-C. He came back with a bagful.
 In collusion with the police he managed to implicate 15 Ahmadis in a false case of Blasphemy.
 Thirteen of them were arrested.
 How could 15 persons in the Islamic Republic dare to be blasphemous, with a mulla around armed with the Blasphemy law?
 They couldn’t and they weren’t; but the mulla is also armed with the dubious fatwa that “falsehood in support of faith is licit – obligatory at times.”

-- Mr. Muhammad Iqbal of District Faisalabad, a convert to Ahmadiyyat had some argument with Mulla Zulfiquar Ali who picked up the hammer of the Blasphemy law to crush the poor man.
+- Mr Muhammad Iqbal of District Faisalabad, a convert to Ahmadiyyat had some argument with Mulla Zulfiquar Ali who picked up the hammer of the Blasphemy law to crush the poor man.
 The mulla succeeded entirely.
-Mr. Iqbal, declared guilty, thanks to only two false witnesses, was given a life-term in prison.
+Mr Iqbal, declared guilty, thanks to only two false witnesses, was given a life-term in prison.
 He remained in prison for seven years for a crime he cannot even consider committing.
 He left behind a young wife and a toddler.
-Iqbal lived, but his dependants were more like a widow and an orphan; all three victims of a cruel unjust law and absurd prosecution.
-At last Mr. Iqbal was acquitted after 7 years of incarceration.
+Iqbal lived, but his dependants were more like a widow and an orphan; all three victims of a cruel unjust law, absurd prosecution and wrongful verdict.
+At last Iqbal was acquitted after 7 years of incarceration.